TwoKeyEconomy Trading Down 30.8% Over Last Week (2KEY)

-TwoKeyEconomy (CURRENCY:2KEY) traded down 1.9% against the US dollar during the 24 hour period ending at 8:00 AM Eastern on December 22nd.
-TwoKeyEconomy has a total market capitalization of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last day.
-One TwoKeyEconomy coin can currently be bought for approximately $0.0379 or 0.00000361 BTC on exchanges.
-Over the last week, TwoKeyEconomy has traded 30.8% lower against the US dollar.
+TwoKeyEconomy (CURRENCY:2KEY) traded 1.9% lower against the dollar during the 1 day period ending at 0:00 AM ET on December 22nd.
+Over the last seven days, TwoKeyEconomy has traded down 30.8% against the dollar.
+One TwoKeyEconomy coin can currently be bought for $0.0379 or 0.00000361 BTC on cryptocurrency exchanges.
+TwoKeyEconomy has a market cap of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last day.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.